#110: Carleton Park

-Now with that boring explanation out of the way before we get to our top 100, let us consider Camosun.
-As it’s next to an elementary school, there’s a Big Sports Field and a playground, with a fun climbing pyramid and another more modern play structure as well.
+Now with that boring explanation out of the way, let us consider Camosun.
+Being next to an elementary school, there’s a Big Sports Field and a playground, with a fun climbing pyramid and another more modern play structure as well.

 There’s an old gravel track on the west side, in a gentle bowl shape with the trees of Pacific Spirit Park looming in the background, giving a feeling of old Vancouver.
 And the easy accessibility to nearby trails from the park is a definite bonus.

-One note of caution is the unique ownership structure of the site (owned by the province, leased to the park and school board) means future upgrades are a big question mark.
+One note of caution is the unique ownership structure of the site (owned by the province, leased to the park and school board), which means future upgrades are a big question mark.
 For the moment though, it does what it needs to, and quite pleasantly at that.